How to Overcome Mediocrity and Finally Stand Out in Life

 - Expectations

-And because it operates in the background, it often shapes your actions without you actively noticing it.
+And because it operates in the background, it often shapes your decisions without you even noticing.

-When your environment consistently encourages distraction, comfort, or low-effort choices, growth naturally becomes harder to maintain — even if your intentions are good.
+When your environment constantly encourages distraction, comfort, or low-effort choices, it becomes much harder to maintain growth—even when your intentions are good.

 This includes things like: